 How to explore alaska by bike

 The weather in Alaska is unpredictable at best, and you’re going to deal with the full range.
-We had everything from 80s and sunny to 40 degrees and flash flood level raining.
-At one point we were camped out at the top of a mountain that had a shuttle road for DH runs, and after finishing riding and setting up camp on top, we woke up to rain, and a sinking feeling knowing that we were stuck on top of the hill until the rain stopped and the dirt dried out, which could be days or more.
-If you are camping, which is likely since there aren’t many hotels, bring tarps to set up for more dry space for cooking and eating, and generally waiting for it to stop raining.
+We had hot and cold, and flash-flood-level raining.
+At one point, we were camped at the top of a mountain that had a shuttle road for downhill runs, and after finishing riding and setting up camp on top, we woke up to rain and a sinking feeling knowing that we were stuck on top of the hill until the rain stopped and the dirt dried out, which could be days or more.
+If you’re camping, which is likely since there aren’t many hotels, bring tarps to set up for more dry space for cooking and eating, and generally waiting for it to stop raining.

 If you’re renting a truck, seriously consider the extra insurance, because paved roads are few and far between the further out you get, and if you get in, you’re going to need to get out even if it means smashing a skid plate on a rutted out dirt road or pin striping the sides of the truck with alders.
-I recommend washing the truck before returning it, as well as giving it a good scratch filling hand wax if you have the time, not that I’ve done that to a truck… Also keep dirt tools in the truck for if/when you get stuck.
+I recommend washing the truck before returning it, as well as giving it a good scratch filling hand wax if you have the time.
+Also, keep dirt tools in the truck for if or when you get stuck.
 We used ours to fix some truck ruts and get us out of some hairy situations.

 When you plan your trip, book it for as long as possible, because on top of waiting for weather, it takes a long time to get anywhere you’re going.
 It is bigger than the next 3 biggest states combined, and there are no large highways connecting everything.

 Alaska is actually wild, with some of the biggest grizzly bears in the world roaming around, along with wolves, moose, caribou, and more.
 I don’t go anywhere without my can of bear spray, and often shout or make noise while riding to let them know I’m coming.
 I haven’t had any close calls, but I know it’s just a matter of time before running into one.
 The other animal you will encounter is the dreaded mosquito, often referred to in jokes as the Alaska state bird because how big they are up there.
 I never use bug spray, can’t stand the stuff.
-In Alaska, I use it!
+But when I’m in Alaska, I use it!
 They really can be that bad, and make your life miserable.
-Luckily though 100% deet bug spray really does work.
+Luckily, though, 100 percent deet bug spray really does work.